 “The Council continues to offer a paper-based solution to those who can demonstrate the RingGo system is unable to meet their needs.
 Customers unable to use the RingGo system may contact Parking Services directly by phone: 0208 825 6677, option 6; by email: ParkingServices@ealing.gov.uk or in writing to Ealing Council, Parking Services, PO Box 46264, Ealing, W5 2UN.”

 There is no mention of this concession on the council website and local organisations such as Age UK Ealing were also unaware of it until alerted by us.
 Please feel free to pass this information on to any neighbours you think might find it helpful.
 We will keep you updated on developments and would welcome any comments from residents who may have concerns.

 Following complaints from residents about the introduction of cashless parking for using Pay and Display bays in Hounslow, the Society reviewed the Equalities Impact Report from the Council, which did not appear to be sufficiently detailed about the effects on the vulnerable and elderly.
-We are now planning to request further details from the Council.
+We also requested further details from the Council.

 Hounslow new Resident Parking tariffs